BroodMeister/chatty_server/README.md

 ## Getting Started

 1. Fork this repository, as well as [chatty-app](https://github.com/BroodMeister/chatty-app) then clone your fork of each.
-2. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command for each individual folder.
-3. Start the web server for both chatty-app and chatty_sever using the `npm start` command.
+3. Start up the web server for both chatty-app and chatty_sever using the `npm start` command for each of them.
 The app will be served at <http://localhost:3000/>.
 4. Go to <http://localhost:3000/> in your browser.

 ## Final Product